bootstrapworld/curriculum/lessons/debugging/langs/en-us/slides.md

 People often think that computers can't make mistakes, because they are "just machines".
 But who builds those machines?
 Who programs them? _Human beings_ are always behind the scenes: writing code, designing chips, and even training Artificial Intelligences! *And humans make mistakes!*

 ---
-{layout="LaunchR"}
+{layout="LaunchC"}
 # Syntax Errors

-In the 1940s, computers weren't made from tiny microprocessors.
-They were made from large wires, vacuum tubes, gears and dials.
+In the 1940s, computers were made from large wires, vacuum tubes, gears and dials.
 In 1946, the legendary programmer Grace Hopper (pictured) had a problem.
 She was certain that her code was right, but for some reason it wasn't running correctly.

 @image{images/hopper.jpg, "Grace Hopper"}

 ---
-{layout="Launch"}
+{layout="LaunchC"}
 # Syntax Errors

 She traced the wires and relays, and eventually found a _moth_ that had gotten stuck and electrocuted!
 By disrupting the parts of the computer, it was causing the program to run incorrectly, and produce unexpected results!
-She wrote her findings into her notes, and even included the body of the moth. *This moth is the origin of the term "bug" in programming.*
+She wrote her findings into her notes, and even included the body of the moth. *This moth is the origin of the term "bug" in programming.*{style="font-size:13pt"}

-Knowing how to find and fix bugs is a valuable skill for any programmer, and the kind of logical thinking you gain by fixing errors can help you find mistakes _outside_ of a program as well!

 @image{images/bug.jpg, "First Computer Bug"}